 While you’re thinking about the bathroom, you may as well add a plunger to your shopping list.
 Believe us, you don’t want to discover you’re missing one when the need arises.
 Save yourself future stress and make sure you have one handy in a restroom emergency.

-Supply Guru Heavy Duty Rubber Toilet Plunger
+Truestyle Heavy Duty Rubber Toilet Plunger

 This is the old standard (Amazon), with a wooden handle and rubber plunger cup on the bottom.
 It’ll definitely get the job done; however, it may be too large for some of today’s smaller toilet bowls, and it’s not very pretty to look at.
+But this one does come equipped with an extra-long handle and a cleaning brush—all for under $10.

 Simplehuman Toilet Plunger